Improving your Customer Experience with CX Analytics

 Products and services aside, customer experience is your business—at least it should be.
 It’s no longer possible to compete on products and services alone.
 In fact, more than two-thirds of marketers surveyed by Gartner said their companies competed mostly or completely on customer experience (CX)—and that was in 2017 (Gartner).

 During the pandemic, eCommerce sales have grown upwards of 27% (emarketer) and consumers have increasingly higher expectations for digital experiences, it’s pretty much a given that great CX and customer support are absolutely critical for your DTC brand to gain and/or maintain competitive advantage.

 How do you know if your customer experience strategy is working?
 Beyond response and resolution rates, do you know if interactions with your customer support team result in satisfied customers?
-Analytics can help you more accurately and transparently quantify success and keep you on the right track.
-CX analytics also can help you identify areas for optimization and support your team in determining how to improve customer experiences.
+CX analytics can help you more accurately and transparently quantify success and keep you on the right track.
+They also can help you identify areas for optimization and support your team in determining how to improve customer experiences.

 Understanding the volume of tickets coming in shows how many customers have questions or need assistance; tracking this over time shows trends that can help you anticipate when or why customers might contact you.
 A high volume of tickets about specific issues also may indicate a need for providing customers with FAQs or information about topics like return policy and order tracking.
 It’s helpful to break out tickets by topic area—and we’ll get into that further down this blog post.